brunoricardosecco/reactjs-code-lint-configs/README.md

 ## Commitzen

-[Commitizen](https://github.com/commitizen/cz-cli) is a cli to automate your commit with the correct prefix, and message.
+[Commitizen](https://github.com/commitizen/cz-cli) is a CLI to automate your commit with the correct prefix and message.
 With Commitzen we'll follow the conventional commit pattern.

 ### Installations